Motion for Continuance Template, Free Download 2026

 Your attorney has recently withdrawn from your case and you need time to retain new counsel before the next scheduled proceeding, which courts generally recognize as good cause for a continuance.

-Critical evidence or a key witness is unavailable for the scheduled trial date and the evidence or testimony is material to your case — a continuance prevents unfair prejudice from the absence.
+Critical evidence or a key witness is unavailable for the scheduled trial date and the evidence or testimony is material to your case, a continuance prevents unfair prejudice from the absence.

-You have not had adequate time to prepare for trial or a hearing because of a recent development in the case, such as new claims added by an amended complaint or unexpected expert witness disclosures.
+You have not had adequate time to prepare for trial or a hearing because of a recent development in the case, such as new claims added by an amended complaint template or unexpected expert witness disclosures.

 What Should a Motion for Continuance Include?